+Basic File Description Data Protection Statutory Retention Period Action at end of Comment

+Issues Provision administrative life of the

+record

-Basic File Description Data Protection Issues Statutory Provision Retention Period Action at end of administrative life of the record Comment Records created by head teachers, deputy head teachers, heads of year and other members of staff with administrative responsibility (except child protection records) Yes None Closure of file + 6 years Destroy.
-If the records contain sensitive information they should be shredded.
+Records created by head Yes None Closure of file + 6 Destroy.
+If the records

+teachers, deputy head years contain sensitive information

+teachers, heads of year they should be shredded.

+and other members of

+staff with administrative

+responsibility (except

+child protection records)